m4ttsch/omscs-notes-notes/computer-networks/naming-addressing-forwarding.md

 Note that the binary trie is a simple case of the multi-ary trie, where `k` is 1.

 ## 4-ary Trie
-Let’s construct a 4-ary trie (with k=2), using the same forwarding table as before.
+Let's construct a 4-ary trie (with k=2), using the same forwarding table as before.

 ![](https://assets.omscs.io/CBF5A4C9-E250-42C1-B9AD-A8BEAAA4F229.png)